MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 ##### Wait time

-The wait step holds the customer in the journey for the specified wait period.
+The wait tile holds the customer in the journey for the specified wait period.

 > [!IMPORTANT]
 > The maximum time a wait tile can wait for is 90 days or 12 weeks.
 The maximum time limitation applies whether selecting an amount of time or setting a fixed date.

-You can configure the wait step using the following parameters:
+You can configure the wait tile using the following parameters:

 - **A set amount of time**: Customers wait for the specified amount of time (for example, one hour or one day).
-The time period starts as soon as customers enter the wait step.
+The time period starts as soon as customers enter the wait tile.
 - **Until a specific date and time**: Customers wait until the specified date and time.
 If the date and time are already in the past, customers will immediately proceed to the next step.

 ##### Wait for a trigger

 For trigger-based journeys, customers wait for the date and time specified by a trigger attribute.
-This configuration is useful for scenarios like appointment reminders, where you can choose to wait one day before the appointment to send a reminder.
+Once the interaction, occurs, the attribute is triggered.
+There are three condition types for the wait for trigger tile.
+The first condition type, you specify to wait until a previous message in your journey gets an interaction.
+The second, you specify a trigger attribute at a specific date and time.
+The third, you can specify to wait until a person becomes a member of a dynamic segment in your journey before the attribute is triggered.
+For more information on this condition type, see [Wait for segment membership](#wait-for-segment-membership).
+The wait for trigger configuration is useful for scenarios like appointment reminders, where you can choose to wait one day before the appointment to send a reminder.
 The date and time information must be included in the trigger that started the journey for the customer.

 ##### Series